fschwiet/DreamNJasmine/readme.md

 NJasmine is a RSpec-ish test language inspired by the javasscript test library Jasmine (http://pivotal.github.com/jasmine/) for C# / .Net programming.
+Add a reference to the NJasmine.DLL, then inherit from GivenWhenThenFixture.
+Override the method Specify with something like:

     given("some preconditions", () => {